E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

 eselect profile list
 ```

-> Filter the output by using `grep` to find the profile you want, for example, `eselect profile list | grep plasma`.
+> Filter the output by using `grep` to find the profile you want, for example: `eselect profile list | grep plasma`.

 Then execute the following command to set the desired profile: